Phase transitions from linear to nonlinear information processing in neural networks

 This paper is organized as follows.
 In Sec.~\ref{sec:information_processing_capacity}, we introduce a general framework for defining the information processing capacity of dynamical systems.
 By adopting the reservoir computing perspective, the capacity is formulated as a measure of the system's ability to reproduce a given input-output relationship.
 In Sec.~\ref{sec:echo_state_network}, we describe the echo state network model perturbed by a small amount of noise.
 We detail the initialization procedure for the recurrent and input weight matrices, and explain the method used to calculate the Lyapunov exponent of the network.
 In Sec.~\ref{sec:results}, we present our main results on the information processing capacity.
 The phase diagram shown in Fig.~\ref{fig_r2_map} highlights the existence of distinct linear and nonlinear information processing regimes.
 We further analyze how the capacity depends on the noise intensity and network size.
 Sec.~\ref{sec:conclusion} concludes the paper with a summary and outlook for future research.
 Appendix~\ref{sec:training_procedure} provides the detailed procedure for training the echo state network.
+Appendix~\ref{sec:finite_size_scaling_suppl} details a finite-size scaling analysis of the transition.
 In Appendix~\ref{sec:ridge_regression}, we examine how the main results are modified when ridge regression is used instead of standard linear regression.
-Appendix~\ref{sec:narma_delay} discusses the behavior of the information processing capacity for the NARMA and delay tasks.
+Appendix~\ref{sec:narma_delay} discusses the noise dependence of the information processing capacity for different tasks.
+In Appendix~\ref{sec:activation_function}, we examine how the choice of activation function influences the noise dependence of the transition point.
 Finally, in Appendix~\ref{sec:round-off_error}, we address the impact of round-off errors in numerical calculations, which become significant when both the noise intensity and input weight magnitude are extremely small.